My Story

 All the while the lifestyle was frequently attacked, by some in authority and by others imbued with prejudice, making it a hard life to lead at times.
 Between 2005-6, whilst I was teaching Anthropology at Ruskin College, I lived and participated at a high profile protest in Oxford supported by many, including Philip Pullman.

-Between 2011-14 I lived with my son and partner Mik in a community at Radford Mill Farm in Somerset, which produces organic food and runs a variety of events.
-It was a very interesting experience and taught me many skills for living on the land and in community.
-During the time there I created and managed the farm’s events, from small local gatherings such as harvest festivals, to the creation of a large and successful fund-raising event held over 3 days, called Frack Free Festival.
+Whilst there I created and managed the farm’s events, including a 3 day political fund-raising event called Frack Free Festival.
 Many of my favourite musicians came, there was a thriving kids area, campaigning area, talks, healing area, theatre and circus field and more.
 Below are some photos.

-Today you will find me holding clients on their healing journeys via shamanic healing and ecotherapy, leading shamanic journey groups, teaching shamanic training courses, taking people and groups on ancestral tours, and practicing shamanic healing at festivals.
-Alongside spending time with my family, I partly home school my teenage son, I write, continue my naturalist studies, deepen my bushcraft skills and spend a lot of time in nature!
+Today you will find me holding clients on their healing journeys via shamanic healing, holding a variety of courses, taking people and groups on ancestral tours, practicing shamanic healing at festivals and continuing to work with young people.
+Alongside spending time with my family, I parent my teenage son, I write, continue my naturalist studies, deepen my bushcraft skills and spend a lot of time in nature!